Planning Your Wedding & Some Tips

 - Contact people that have not RSVPed.
 Your side can be contacted by you or your mom.
 Groom's side should be their responsibility.

 - Order wedding signage.
 Welcome signs, do not use cell phone signs, directional signs and any others that apply to your wedding.
-A nice touch is to use one of these signs - Mr. & Mrs. XXX - established 2021 - for a guest register to later hang in your home.
+A nice touch is to use one of these signs - Mr. & Mrs. XXX - established 20XX - for a guest register and later hang it in your home.
+Signage may be made on corrugated plastic (least expensive), acrylic or sublimated metal (most expensive).
 An extra fine point sharpie works best on most surfaces.

 - Finalize numbers with caterer.

 - Make arrangements for someone to purchase food/beverage for wedding party while getting ready.
 Also to clean up and check for items left in area after people leave room for the final time.
-M&M or coordinator may be able to handle this task.
+M&M or coordinator may be able to handle this task but it is usually a BIG job.
 Do not buy sloppy food.
 Simple sandwiches and finger foods along with snacks, veggie trays, bottled water and fruit trays work well.
 Party needs to be fed and hydrated if starting early.
 There also may be alcohol involved so food and water are key.
 Drunks do not pose well for photos.